 “So may the outward shows be least themselves”

-“O my offense is rank, it smells to heaven”
+“O, my offence is rank, it smells to heaven”

 You can learn more about these monologues here!

-Backstage Expert and talent manager Corey Ralston knows that monologue searches can be exhausting.
-He says that “considering monologues from TV shows will open up an entire world of audition material.”
-Here’s a list of fantastic television monologues, that you might want to shorten or might contain curses you want to remove, for men.
+Talent manager Corey Ralston knows that searching for a monologue can be exhausting.
+He says, “Considering monologues from TV shows will open up an entire world of audition material.”
+Here’s his list of fantastic television monologues for men.
+(Some you might want to shorten and/or contain curses you might want to remove.)

 “The sheer desperation of this monologue makes it compelling and powerful.”

-“This haunting flashback with the fan-favorite character of Ben Davis, acted impeccably by Tom Pelphry on ‘Ozark,’ is almost certainly going in the books as one of the greatest character speeches from television.”
+“This haunting flashback with the fan-favorite character Ben Davis, acted impeccably by Tom Pelphry, is almost certainly going in the books as one of the greatest character speeches from television.”

-“This is dialogue with a purpose and grabs attention in a powerful thought-provoking way.
-It provides an actor with an opportunity to command attention.”
+“This is dialogue with a purpose and grabs attention in a powerful, thought-provoking way.
+It provides an actor with an opportunity to command the room.”

-Backstage Expert and actor Robert Peterpaul knows that “there’s a reason why Disney tales are as old as time”—that’s why he’s rounded up some of the best Disney movie monologues!
-Here are some magical Disney picks for men.
+Actor Robert Peterpaul knows “there’s a reason why Disney tales are as old as time”—that’s why he’s rounded up some of the best Disney movie monologues!
+Here are six magical Disney picks for men.

 1. “A Bug’s Life” (1998): Hopper